Welcome to the Music Department Website Outstanding Faculty

 • Follow the course schedule to stay on target with deadlines.

-• Check regularly course announcements in CANVAS and your CANVAS inbox to access all communications from your instructor.
+• Check course announcements in CANVAS and your CANVAS inbox regularly to access communications from your instructor.

 Frequently Asked Questions (FAQs)